My Space and My Place

 Kia ora!
 I am the Head of Technology at Tāmaki College and also teach Digital Technologies.

-My target group of learners for my Inquiry 2020 will be my Year 11 NCEA Level 1 class.
-I intend inquiring into the process of using the LearnCoach online programs (content) and VTaL Visible Teaching and Learning (workflow) to accelerate student achievement for Tamaki College students undertaking courses in Digital Technologies NCEA Levels 1, 2 and 3.
+My target group of learners for my Inquiry 2020 were my Year 11 NCEA Level 1 class.
+I inquired into the process of using the LearnCoach online programs (content) and VTaL Visible Teaching and Learning (workflow) to accelerate student achievement for Tamaki College students undertaking courses in Digital Technologies NCEA Levels 1, 2 and 3.

 In 2019, my inquiry is to maximise pedagogical practices (relating to integrated education, and collaborative teaching and learning), to effectively shift student achievement, supported by digital platforms connected to visible teaching and learning.